 Sandra Jamieson has been teaching at Drew University since 1993, first as Director of Composition (1993-2008), then as Director of College Writing (2008-2012), and now as Director of Writing Across the Curriculum.
-In this latter position she coordinates a vertical Writing Studies Program that begins with College Writing in the first year, and builds through Writing Intensive courses and Writing in the Majors courses to writing-heavy capstones within the majors.
+In this latter position she coordinates a vertical Writing Studies Program that begins with College Writing in the first year (directed by Melissa Nicolas), and builds through Writing Intensive courses and Writing in the Majors courses to writing-heavy capstones within the majors.
 Central to this is the grant-funded Writing Across the Curriculum Writing Fellows Program she oversees and coordination with a strong University Writing Center.
 Since 1994 she has been the Faculty Advisor of a student service program, the Drew Honduras Project and regularly visits Honduras with her students.
 She served a three year term as chair of the English department (2008-2011), has held office in the NJ State Conference of the AAUP, and has also served on many College and University committees including the Curriculum and Academic Policy Committee, the Dean’s Council, and the Committee on Faculty.

 Professionally, she is chair of the Conference on College Composition and Communication (CCCC’s) Committee on the Major in Writing and Rhetoric, and served on the CCCC’s Executive Board from 2008-2010.
 Her publications include The Bedford Guide to Writing in the Disciplines: An Instructor’s Desk Reference (with Rebecca Moore Howard), and Coming of Age: The Advanced Writing Curriculum (co-edited with Linda Shamoon, Rebecca Moore Howard, and Bob Schwegler).
 She has published articles on the vertical writing curriculum, plagiarism, writing across the curriculum, textbooks, multi-cultural education, and engaged reading.